 Despite the apparent usefulness of the declaratory order as a tool of administrative governance, agencies have demonstrated a persistent reluctance to use it.
 Several developments may encourage agencies to overcome this traditional reluctance to use declaratory orders.
-First, it is now reasonably clear that agencies may issue declaratory orders in informal adjudication.
-This development expands the availability of the device and also reduces the cost and procedural burden of using declaratory orders.
-Second, courts today are more willing to review guidance documents and to question an agency's characterization of its action as non-binding.
-Agencies may be able to avoid some of the attendant litigation risk by using declaratory orders-a binding, but targeted form of instruction-in lieu of other forms of non-binding, legislative guidance.
+First, it is now reasonably clear that agencies may issue declaratory orders in informal adjudication.7 This development expands the availability of the device and also reduces the cost and procedural burden of using declaratory orders.8 Second, courts today are often willing to review guidance documents and to question an agency's characterization of its action as non-binding.
+Agencies may be able to enhance their chances of prevailing in court by using declaratory orders-a binding, but targeted form of instruction-in lieu of non-binding, legislative guidance.
 Agencies may also be able to use declaratory orders to provide requisite notice to regulated parties of the agency's intention to enforce in the future a rule or principle that has previously been communicated only via non-binding guidance.
 Finally, new programs and new challenges facing old programs may create opportunities to beneficially expand the use of declaratory orders.